Updated: Jun 15

 Purge your Kitchen

 A lot of maximizing a tiny kitchen is deciding what items you need and what items you can make do without.
 Do you really need three cutting boards?
 How about that electric can opener?
 Sure, it’s nice to have a avocado slicer, but is that really necessary?
 Go through each of your kitchen items to see what is valuable and essential to your cooking lifestyle.
+Learn tips on decluttering.

 Opening shelving in leu of cabinets can open up a space and make it feel larger than it actually is.
 Just remember to keep things neat and tidy or else it defeats the purpose.
 Display your pretty plates or fancy serving bowls on open shelves to create visual interest while still being practical.